-Learning one of these arrangements?
+Learning a harp arrangement by Stephanie Claussen and want feedback?
 Stephanie offers one-time coaching lessons via Skype.

 “Stephanie Claussen’s collection includes 49 jam-packed pages of carols.
 Your audience will love the familiar melodies, and you’ll love her creative arrangements that include clever medleys and interesting harmonies.”

 -Kimberly Rowe, “Staff Holiday Picks 2018,” Harp Column Music

 Make sure to listen to the album as well.